vllm-project/llm-compressor/docs/conceptual_guides/inference_acceleration.md

 ### Examples
 - [`int4` weight-only quantization with `Meta-Llama-3-8B-Instruct`](../../examples/quantization_w4a16)

-## Weights And Activation Quantization
+## Weight and Activation Quantization

-With weights and activation quantization, we quantize both the weights and activations to lower precision (typically to `int8` or `fp8`).
-As a result, at inference time, we can use lower precision tensor cores to accelerate computation.
+With weight and activation quantization, we quantize both the weights and activations to lower precision (typically to `int8` or `fp8`).
+At inference time, we can use lower precision tensor cores to accelerate computation.
 Lower precision tensor cores have more TFLOPS (floating-point operations per second) available:

 | GPU               | `fp16`            | `int8`            | `fp8`             |
 | -                 | -                 | -                 | -                 |